stoltechris/genocat-theme/about.md

 # Hundreds of ways to visualize genomic data.

 This site provides a database of genomic visualization tools.
 Each tool has been sorted and grouped based on various attributes, and this website has been designed to help you find what you’re looking for.
-Our review article on genomic visualization tools can be found [here](https://arxiv.org/pdf/1905.02853.pdf).
+Our review article on genomic visualization tools (*Tasks, Techniques, and Tools for Genomic Data Visualization*) can be found [here](https://arxiv.org/pdf/1905.02853.pdf).

 ## Contributing